IBM Safer Payments recognized as ”Fraud detection and prevention product of the year”

 - Is proven to reduce false positive ratio down to the range 1:1 to 1:3.

 Upholding customer experience in Asia Pacific and across the globe

 More than ever, customers demand superior seamless and frictionless experience in their digital interactions.
 User-centered design in customer experience can be competitive advantage.
 Successful organizations leverage technology to deliver the highest levels of customer experience and service.
 For instance, IBM recently announced that digital bank Volt Bank has integrated IBM Safer Payments solution into its online banking platform.
 This helps Volt give their clients a more seamless and secure banking experience across the company’s entire platform.
 Read about the Volt Bank story here.

 Financial services technology leader FIS, looking for real-time decisioning and increased flexibility, chose IBM Safer Payments to help clients counter person-to-person payments fraud in the U.S. Read the FIS press release here.

-And Bank of New Zealand announced last year that they selected IBM Safer Payments to deliver cross-channel fraud protection to its customers.
+And Bank of New Zealand announced previously that they selected IBM Safer Payments to deliver cross-channel fraud protection to its customers.
 The deal supports BNZ’s efforts to provide frictionless and safer payments experience to their customers.
 Read about the Bank of New Zealand approach here.